-Trinity recognizes the value of team teaching in promoting the interdisciplinary goals of the curriculum and mission of the university.
+Trinity College recognizes the value of team teaching in promoting the interdisciplinary goals of the curriculum and mission of the College.
+As such, team teaching can be an effective part of a faculty member's courseload.
 Team teaching responsibilities should be sufficiently rigorous that each faculty member on the team is fully engaged in each class, prepares with the same rigor as if the class were taught alone, and participates fully in the assessment of each student.
 Faculty members who team teach are expected to be present in the classroom for each class session and to be full participants in each session's teaching activities.
 Models that split days of teaching and grading of students do not meet expectations for team teaching.